Hank Thompson (baseball): Major League debut

 Thompson played his first game with the Browns on July 17, 1947, integrating the Browns' lineup two days before Willard Brown made his debut as the second black player on the Browns.
 The following day, July 20, Thompson played second base and Brown played center field for the Browns in a game against the Boston Red Sox.
 That game marked the first time that two black players appeared in the same major league lineup.
 Later, in an August 9 doubleheader against the Cleveland Indians, Thompson and Indians outfielder Larry Doby became the first black players of opposing teams to appear on the field at the same time.
-Thompson was with the Browns a little over a month and hit only .256 in 27 games, mainly at second base.
+Thompson was with the Browns a little over a month and hit .256 in 27 games, mainly as a second baseman.
 On August 23 he was released, and he rejoined the Monarchs through the 1948 season.
 Thompson batted .375 in his last year with Kansas City, finishing third in the batting race and leading the league in steals with 20.